IRStotts/character-chat/README.md

 # Character Chat

 A small-scale language model demo built with Node.js + Express and the Gemini 2.5 API.
 Type any character name - fictional, historical, or literary - and have a real conversation with an AI imitation of them.
+This is meant for educational purposes in mind to learn more about AI implementation and alteration in a program, while providing customized responses to users based on inputs.

 ## Features